 Sequencer with variable delay

 This page describes my homemade sequencer.
-It controls the different components of my EME station.
+It controls the different components in my EME station.

 Fig. 1.
 The sequencer (yellow block) controls my 2 meter EME station.